-When I were a lad, back in the day, one of the things I did to pass the time was to play computer games.
+When I was a lad, back in the day, one of the things I did to pass the time was to play computer games.
 Among my favourite was Elite, a simple game that provided months of entertainment.

 Frontier: Elite II

-By the time I got hold of Frontier, I had an Amiga 500 which could play better games thanks to it's superior hardware.
-Frontier brings the open ended game play of Elite into a better galaxy and extended the game play.
-There wasn't a plot to Frontier; instead you could explore space, trade (legally or illegally), carry out missions for the military, ferry passengers from system to system, engage in piracy or any combination of the above.
+By the time I got hold of Frontier, I had an Amiga 500 which could play better games thanks to its superior hardware.
+Frontier brings the open-ended gameplay of Elite into a better galaxy and extended the gameplay.
+There wasn't a plot to Frontier; instead, you could explore space, trade (legally or illegally), carry out missions for the military, ferry passengers from system to system, engage in piracy or any combination of the above.
 As a consequence, Frontier could not be completed - you decide what to aspire to and set out to achieve it.

 I have probably clocked up more hours playing Frontier than any other game.